fusepoolP3/p3-events-transformer/README.md

 Start the component with

     mvn exec:java

+The default port number used by the transformer when started with Maven is set in the pom.xml file.

 ## Usage
 Some xslt files are bundled with the source code to run test in src/test/resources.
 The corresponding xslt transformations